Senths02/portfolio/src/content/watch-party-data.md

 ### Interruptions
 While adding a waiting area to the invitee journey, I ran into potential friction.

->The host had control of playback.
-So when the host started the show and the invitee was in the waiting area, there were two options:
+>What would happen when the invitee was in the waiting area and the host started the show?
+>There were two options:
 >
 >1.
 The invitee could be automatically taken to the streaming area
 >2.
 The invitee could choose to leave the waiting area